Early Professional Life

-Chelsey Branham is a community leader, nonprofit professional, and lifelong Oklahoman.
+Chelsey Branham is a proud Chickasaw citizen, community leader, nonprofit professional, and lifelong Oklahoman.
 Chelsey worked her way through college at the University of Oklahoma.
 She graduated with a Bachelor’s in Religious Studies and Psychology.
 She went on to earn her Master’s in International Economics and Development.
 Her area focus was Sub-Saharan Africa and she conducted primary research in Zambia, and was a two-time Boren Travel Fellow.
-Now Chelsey works at the Young Women’s Christian Association of Oklahoma City.

 Throughout her college career, Chelsey worked in social service focused fields.
 She spent several years working with children from vulnerable families to increase their behavioral and mental health skills.
 She worked in Zambia to help improve outcomes for orphaned children and overall community health.
 After returning to Oklahoma, Chelsey spent four years as Director of the Social and Economic Justice Department at the YWCA of Oklahoma City, working closely with employers and community groups to create opportunities for sexual assault and domestic violence survivors.
 She also delivered training related to job readiness and financial literacy, and led additional trainings for groups and organizations focused on ending racism and empowering women.

 Chelsey was elected into public office on November 6th, 2018, after winning over 52% of the vote in Oklahoma House District 83.
 She is the first Democrat, woman, and person of color to hold a seat in the district.
 She was officially sworn into office on November 15th, 2018 with the proud support of her parents, sister, brother-in-law, niece and nephew, and a tribal delegation of Chickasaw matriarchs.